mlcabral/rofi-modi-template/README.md

 ```
 ### Template pseudo-code/working principle
 - Run rofi without any arguments
-- if [no arguments given]
+- if (no arguments given)
-- then print options to stdout, separated by newlines;
+- then {print options to stdout, separated by newlines;
- - rofi re-launches with the options now printed to stdout
+rofi re-launches with the options now printed to stdout}
-- else run command(s) for option given as first given argument
+- else {run command(s) for option given as first given argument}

+## Example script
+[Example script](https://github.com/marcelolcabral/rofi-modi-template/blob/master/window-layout.sh) used to change the container layout in the i3 window manager